ChicoState/UX-VidDiffusion/README.md

 **Executive Summary**

-* First design implementations of UX
+* First design mockups of UX
   - Created Sketches, designs and wireframes of initial UX
   - Molded each **wireframes based off of user personas** and their goals
   - Wireframes were then **citiqued by other UX designers**